david-swift/SuggestionField/README.md

 ```

 ### Combination
-You can combine the both completion methods.
-If your own algorithm provides a completion, this completion is used, else, one of the words in the array is used.
+You can combine the two completion methods.
+If your own algorithm provides a completion, this completion will be used, else, one of the words in the array will be used.

 ## Initializer